kataras/iris/README.md

 //...

 ```
-Personally I use the external struct and the **func(ctx iris.Context, r iris.Renderer)** form .
+Personally I use the external struct and the **func(c *iris.Context)** form .
- At the next chapter you will learn what are the benefits of having the  **Context**  and the  **Renderer**  as arguments/parameters to the Route handlers.
+ At the next chapter you will learn what are the benefits of having the  **Context** as parameter to the handler.

 ## Context